List of Madagascar (franchise) characters: Karl

 Karl (voiced by Dwight Schultz) is a devious fanaloka and self-proclaimed genius.
 He is a card-carrying villain who took it upon himself to become the arch-nemesis of King Julien.
 Known for his theatrics and love of over-complicated plans, Karl is the kind of villain who prefers to arch his nemesis rather than simply kill him.
 In "Revenge of the Prom", its shown that he went to school with Julien but went unnoticed despite multiple attempts to make friends with him.
 Karl is so persistent and dedicated to his goal of defeating King Julien that he refuses to let anyone else but him do so, even forming a temporary alliance with the king during the events of Exiled.
 When his final scheme fails in the episode "Karl-Mageddon", he retires to Florida with his pet cockroach, Chauncey.

 Chauncey

 Chauncey (vocal effects provided by Kevin Michael Richardson) is a Madagascar hissing cockroach who is Karl's pet and henchman.
-Chauncey spies on King Julien and reports anything he hears to Karl.
+Chauncey spies on King Julien and reports anything he hears back to Karl.
 In the episode "The Jungle Rooster", King Julien managed to convince Chauncey to join his side due to seeing Mary Ann as a rival for Karl's friendship.
 Eventually, Karl tells Chauncey he would never choose Mary Ann over him and they become best friends again.